LCC-CIT/CS295N-CourseMaterials/CS295N_Syllabus.md

 None of the software provided in these offers is required for this class, but you may want to take advantage of the free software.

-#### CIT Computer Lab
+### CIT Computer Lab and in-Person Tutoring

+The CIT computerlab (Building 19, room 135) is equipped with computers and software for students taking classes in the CIT department.
+There are tutors available in the lab to help you with your lab work.
+There is a schedule posted on the large white board inside the lab which lists the tutors and the times they will be available.

+### Online Tutoring

 The in-person computer lab and tutoring center is temporarily closed due to COVID-19, but tutoring is still available online.
 You can drop into the [Lane Support Hub Zoom Room](https://lanecc.zoom.us/j/98549544816) and request a CIT tutor, or make an appointment with a CIT tutor via the scheduling page at [lanecc.mywconline.com](https://lanecc.mywconline.com/).
 More information is available on the [LCC Tutoring Services](https://www.lanecc.edu/tutor) web page.

-~~The CIT Main lab (Building 19, room 135) is equipped with computers which are available exclusively for students in the CIT department.
-There are tutors available in the lab to help you with your lab work.
-There is a schedule is posted on the large white board inside the lab which lists the tutors and the times they will be available.~~

-#### Web Resources
+### Web Resources

 - [Moodle](http://classes.lanecc.edu) is the Learning Management System for this course.

 - You will be deploying your web apps to the Microsoft Azure cloud.
 You can register for a free Azure subscription through [Azure for Students](https://azure.microsoft.com/en-us/free/students/).

-### Assessment and Grading
+## Assessment and Grading

 Specific grading criteria will be applied to each of the labs, quizzes, and exams you will be working on in this class.
 Part of the lab involves a code review.
 Attendance is not graded.